Undergraduate Course: Business Simulation (BUST08031)

 The purpose of the course is to provide an experiential learning environment where the connectivity of the different functions within a business is made explicit.
 Students will have the opportunity to apply their learning from the earlier elements of their degree programme to the problems presented by the simulation; and are required to develop the business, justifying and reporting the decisions they make for their simulated firm.

-Students will also learn via taught classes each week.
-These will cover (in the order indicated below) the various business functions that relate to running a business, focusing initially on lessons drawn from the simulated environment then introducing guest lectures where a practitioner will present a talk about their business experience.
+Students will also learn via two taught classes per week.
+The first class will cover¿in the order indicated below¿the various business functions that relate to running a business, while the second lecture will be a guest lecture where a practitioner will present a talk about their business experience focusing on the topic that was covered in the lecture earlier in the week.
 This provides a link between the theoretical and practical nature of business management and background and context for the various company groups in managing their business start-ups.

 L2: The aims, structure and function of a business